tursodatabase/libsql/README.md

 runs about 5% faster when compiled from the amalgamation versus when compiled from individual source files.

-The amalgamation is generated from the tool/mksqlite3c.tcl TCL script.
+The amalgamation is generated from the tool/mksqlite3c.tcl Tcl script.
 First, all of the individual source files must be gathered into the tsrc/ subdirectory (using the equivalent of "make target_source") then the tool/mksqlite3c.tcl script is run to copy them all together in just the